Beta Canis Minoris: Variability

 β Canis Minoris has long been suspected of variability, and in 1977 it was classified as a γ Cassiopeiae variable in the General Catalogue of Variable Stars.
 A number of studies have found no variation at all.
 While it shows little variation in brightness, it does display changes in the hydrogen emission coming from the gaseous disk but even those are less pronounced than in many other Be stars.

 Examination with the Canadian MOST space telescope reveals changes in the brightness of β Canis Minoris at the milli-magnitude level.
 This variation has a cyclic pattern formed from multiple overlapping frequencies, with the dominant frequencies being 3.257 and 3.282 cycles per day.
 As such, it belongs to a class called slowly pulsating B-type (SPB) stars.
 Be stars that show these types of pulsation have been dubbed SPBe stars.

 Possible companion

 It is likely that Beta Canis Minoris is a close binary with a 170-day, eccentric orbit.
 The companion would have about 42% of the Sun's mass.
-The nature of the companion is unknown, but it is speculated that it could be a subdwarf O star remaining after binary interactions that spun up the Be primary.
+The nature of the companion is unknown, but it is speculated that it could be a hot subdwarf remaining after binary interactions that spun up the Be primary.
 If confirmed, this would make it a member of the very rare Phi Persei Be+sdO-type systems.